 Universidad Antonio de Nebrija

-Antonio de Nebrija University is a private and independent university which takes its name from the 15th century humanist who published the first grammar of the Spanish language.
-In keeping with the effort to expand Spanish language and culture and to promote understanding between people of many nations, the university welcomes students from all over the world to experience modern Spain in a traditional university setting.
-The university aspires to maintain the highest quality of scientific investigation and academic instruction.
-It is a small university, with an annual enrollment of approximately 3,000 Spanish students and 500 international students.
+The Universidad Antonio de Nebrija is a private and independent university which takes its name from the 15th century humanist who published the first grammar textbook of the Spanish language.
+The University is fully accredited and recognized by the Spanish Ministry of Education (Ministerio de Educación y Ciencia).
+In keeping with the effort to expand Spanish language and culture and to promote understanding between people of many nations, the University welcomes students from all over the world to experience modern Spain in a traditional university setting.
+The University aspires to maintain the highest quality of scientific investigation and academic instruction.
+It is a small university, with an annual enrollment of approximately 3,000 Spanish students and 300 international students.
 The student to teacher ratio is roughly 10:1.

 Our programs at the Universidad Antonio de Nebrija